nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 employees without a noticeable sluggishness in performance for typical usage.
 3. Should be able to respond within 2 second for each operation.
 4. Should be able to function fully without access to internet.
 5. Should be for a single user.
-6. Data files should remain unchanged when transferring from a computer to another.
+6. Data files should remain unchanged when transferring from one computer to another.
 7. Should not attempt to make any change in all data files.
-8. Should not handle the printing of the report (i.e. sales report).
-9. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+8. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-10. A user without prior experience on inventory management system should be able to accomplish most of the tasks using commands.
+9. A user without prior experience in inventory management system should be able to accomplish most of the tasks using commands.

 ### Glossary